Journey of the Senses

 -

-Sweet dish: Mix with milk or yogurt, add sugar or honey, for a creamy traditional dessert.
+Sweet dish: mix with milk or yogurt, add sugar or honey, for a traditional creamy dessert.

 -

-Frequently Asked Questions about Sankhal TANTIE
+Frequently Asked Questions about TANTIE Sankhal

 What exactly is Sankhal?